inlets/docs.inlets.dev/docs/uplink/manage-tunnels.md

 </pre>
 ```

-### Tunnel TCP services
+### Tunnel a customer's TCP service

-Imagine that you’d want to forwarded a Postgres database from a customer site `acmeco` to your cloud Kubernetes cluster.
+Perhaps you need to access a customer's Postgres database from their private network?

-#### Creat a tunnel for the customer
+#### Create a TCP tunnel using a Custom Resouce

 Example Custom Resource to deploy a tunnel for acmeco’s production Postgres database: